andrewschenck/paramiko-jump/README.md

 ### SSH Proxying Example 3: Multiple-Hop SSH "Virtual Circuit"

 You can build a 'virtual circuit' out of multiple SSH connections, each one proxying through the previous.

+#### This example lacks authentication parameters, and exists to illustrate the concept.
 ```python
 from paramiko_jump import SSHJumpClient